 On Demand Workouts

-Roles: UX Research, Product Designer, & Project Lead
+Roles: Product Designer / Project Lead

 Training desire fluctuates daily.
 After several research and data inputs we noticed that our paying users would struggle with their routine.
 Long term motivation is hard to build and there are several reasons why someone would drop their training.
-During interviews there were top 3 "wishes" for those struggling.
+During user interviews there were top 3 "wishes" for those struggling.

 With that in mind, we framed our problem.
 How might we support struggling athletes with their training, so that they can stay motivated during longer periods of time?